nschlia/ffmpegfs/INSTALL.md

 FFmpeg must be built with at least libx264, libfdk_aac and libmp3lame support.
 Other libraries, e.g. ogg, Windows Media or FLAC must be added when these formats should be used as source.

-libavresample will not be built by default.
-Add "--enable-avresample" to the configure command line to include it.

 If you run into this "ERROR: libmp3lame >= 3.98.3 not found" although you have built and installed libmp3lame you may find a solution here: